Low-Income Car Insurance

 Pay for claims out of pocket

 Use your car insurance only if the value of damage in an accident exceeds your reasonable ability to pay for it.
+We understand that this option might not be realistic for someone of limited means, but it's worth exploring whether you'd prefer one hefty bill versus a higher monthly premium for many years.
 Unless you have some form of accident forgiveness in your car insurance policy, your company will raise your rate for three to five years after an at-fault incident.
-See below how much this would impact your rate.
+See below how much common violations would impact your rate.

 ---|---|---|

-Over the course of three years, this claim could cost you over $2,000 in surcharges.
+Over the course of three years, certain claims could cost you over $2,000 in surcharges.
 Adding in a $500 deductible, your total amount paid for an at-fault accident is over $2,500.
 If you have an accident and the out-of-pocket costs are less than $2,500, it makes more financial sense to pay for the damages yourself.
-Below is a helpful guideline to do so.
+Below are helpful guidelines for doing so.

 - Get a cost estimate for the repairs.